Large Language Models Are Effective Human Annotation Assistants, But Not Good Independent Annotators: Appendix

-Figure~\ref{fig:var} shows how often human annotators agree with \textsc{lm}\nobreakdash-extracted variables using equivalence metrics.
-Annotators show 0.89 agreement with \emph{Country}, a variable with high degree of specificity.
-In contrast, annotators agree with \emph{Location} infrequently, suggesting less utility of variables with lower degree of specificity.
+We ask three groups of annotators to annotate a shared portion of the \incidentset{1}s and check the inter-annotator agreement on variables (human-human).
+We also calculate the agreement between annotators operating in the hybrid and the manual setting (human-\mm{}).
+Figure~\ref{fig:avg} displays the results: human-human and human-\mm{} agreements do not differ significantly.
+Figure~\ref{fig:var} shows human-\mm{} agreement by variable types.
+Annotators show 0.89 agreement with \emph{Country}, a variable with a high degree of specificity.
+In contrast, annotators agree with \emph{Location} infrequently, suggesting less utility of variables with a lower degree of specificity.
+We also investigate if human-\mm{} agreement differ by providers and models (Table~\ref{tab:agg_acc_agreement}).